p2panda/handbook/website/docs/specification/replication.md

 SyncDone live_mode=false
 ```

-### Naive Mode
+### Log Height Mode

-- If for any reason it is un-desireable for a node implementation to support the recommended replication method using Set Reconciliation, then they can still participate in the network by supporting only naive replication by sending a `Have` message directly after receiving a `SyncRequest` message.
+- If for any reason it is un-desireable for a node implementation to support the recommended replication method using Set Reconciliation, then they can still participate in the network by supporting only Log Height replication by sending a `Have` message directly after receiving a `SyncRequest` message.
-- Naive mode should be announced in the peers `Announce` message.
+- Log Height mode should be announced in the peers `Announce` message.
 - A `Have` message should contain a set of _all_ public key, log id, seq num tuples the peer holds for the requested sync range.

 #### `Have` message